 Throwing these two into the mix for the heck of it.
 Can you believe they are a couple?
 Does Charlize's look ever change?

-You can always count on Chloë Sevigny to bring something bizarre to the table.
+You can always count on Chloë to bring something bizarre to the table.
 This time, it's a couple of braids that start right at the front for a dual faux-hawk effect.
-I feel like they accentuate the differences in the colour, and most definitely don't flatter her.
-Not that it's surprising.
+I feel like they accentuate the differences in the colour, and aren't that flattering (not that I think she cares about that).

 Does Riley look a bit familiar?
 Well guess what, she's Lisa Marie Presley's daughter.
 (I feel like I missed something—when did this happen?!)
-Apparently, she's tight with Kristen Stewart; they even got ready together for this event.
-Riley definitely looks more mature than her 24 years, with the strong brows, brick-red lips and cascade of bright red waves.
+She looks far more mature than her 24 years, with the strong brows, brick-red lips and cascade of bright red waves.
 Nicely done.

-Brie had to know she'd be landing up on "worst-dressed" lists.
-Did you see her outfit?
-It's as perplexing as the hair.
+Brie had to know she'd be landing up on "worst-dressed" lists, and the same goes for her beauty look.
 She clearly has a thing for these odd updo jobbies, if you recall the style she wore to the Critics' Choice Awards.
 This time, it's a frontal top knot that's not nearly in the same league as Lupita's (though I didn't love that either), made worse by the light, streaky highlights that look like a home DIY with a cap!
 I know you know what I'm talking about here.
 It's a shame, because I'd love to see what she actually looks like without these distractions.

 Another WTF here.
 Is putting some weird shape of hair at the front of your head a new trend?
 Please no!
 Janelle's style is then accentuated by a braid tossed over one shoulder—as if one or the other wouldn't have been enough.
 I am okay with the makeup save for the '90s white highlight under the arch of the brows.

 I'll leave you with one more beauty WTF—not as disturbing as Giuliana Rancic, of course, but still moderately perplexing.
 The question is: how did the Gyllenhaal siblings suddenly become not hot?
 They were good-looking kids, am I right?
 Now, I'm so confused.
 Let's start with Jake.
 I am not anti-beard at all, in fact I love a neatly trimmed beard, but this has crossed the line into a shaggy, messy food-catcher.
 Why is he doing this to his female fans?
-As for Maggie, her haircut we have discussed before.
+As for Maggie, we have discussed this haircut before.
 I didn't think it could get any worse, but lo and behold, she's added some yellow-blonde hair dye that clashes with her skin and roots.
-What's going on with this family?!
+What is happening with this family?!